Sri Lanka's Dairy Industry Overview

 Cheese, Milk Powder, and Whey Production

-Annually, Sri Lanka produces approximately 6,000 metric tonnes of cheese, and the production of milk powder and whey each amount to about 80,000 metric tonnes.
-These products play a crucial role in the nation’s food sector and significantly aid the country’s export economy.
+Sri Lanka produces approximately 6,000 metric tonnes of cheese each year, alongside 80,000 metric tonnes of both milk powder and whey.
+These products are crucial for the nation's food sector and significantly contribute to the export economy.

 Key Dairy Enterprises